 Your Call: When big media collides with the powers-that-be, what happens to the truth?

-On the November 28th edition of Your Call, we’ll speak with James Vanderbilt, director of Truth, a new film examining the 2004 60 Minutes story that raised questions about George W. Bush’s military service in the National Guard.
+On the November 27th edition of Your Call, we’ll bring back a conversation with James Vanderbilt, director of Truth, a new film examining the 2004 60 Minutes story that raised questions about George W. Bush’s military service in the National Guard.

 The piece ran just months before the presidential election.
 Immediately after Dan Rather and his producer Mary Mapes broke the story, it was heavily attacked.
 Most media coverage focused on the authenticity of documents rather than allegations that Bush went AWOL.
 What caused the blow-back and what does it mean for journalism?
 It’s Your Call with Rose Aguilar and you.